 This season’s meeting will pit the defending NCHC Penrose Cup Champion SCSU Huskies vs the defending National Champion UMD Bulldogs.
 Adding to the drama of the weekend will be the return of first-year SCSU Head Coach Brett Larson to his former team, the Bulldogs.
 This is a can’t miss weekend in 2018-19.
 Tickets: University of Minnesota-Duluth

 The Huskies return to the site of one of their most memorable road trips as a participant in the Three Rivers Classic in Pittsburgh on January 4 and 5, 2019.
 Consul Arena was the venue for the Huskies lone appearance as one of the four finalists in the 2013 NCAA Frozen Four.
-Robert Morris University of the Atlantic Conference hosts this annual tournament which will include the Huskies, Union College and one other ECAC team to be determined.
+Robert Morris University of the Atlantic Conference hosts this annual tournament which will include the Huskies, Union College and Brown University.
 This tournament has been in existence since 2012 and Providence was the champion in 2017.
 Host RMU has won the tournament three of the six years this tourney has played.
+Please note: The first day of this tournament will be held at the UPMC Lemieux Sports Complex, the Pittsburgh Penguins Training facility.
+It is located 20 miles via I 279/I79 from PPG Paints Arena.
+The Championship and Consolation games will be held at PPG Arena on Saturday.
 Originally named Consol Energy Center, the arena was renamed PPG Paints Arena in October of 2016.
 Although the city limits restrict the population to about 300,000 the metropolitan arena is close to 2.3 million.
 Much like Boston, along with the large population base comes a multitude of attractions and dining opportunities for the visiting fan.
 With early planning, airfares are fairly reasonable from $300-400 as of the date of this writing.
 Both Delta and Jet Blue have non-stop flights to Pittsburgh.
 For lodging the two closest hotels to PPG Arena are the Cambria Suites at PPG Arena and The Pittsburgh Marriott City Center.
 Both are within close walking distance to the Arena.
 Other hotel choices near the arena are listed here.
 Although the historical temperature is in the mid 30’s for early January don’t be surprised to see the teens or even single digits this time of year.
 City attractions are numerous including Carnegie Museum of Natural History, Carnegie Museum of Art, Duquesne Incline, Station Square, PNC Park and Heinz Field.
 Other suggestions are listed here.
 Tickets: PPG Arena